jcs-instructor/mobtimer/backlog.md

 Next

----

-- [ ] Revisit schedule: Ethan says Thursday afternoons are ideal for pickleball, so see if can reschedule

----

 - [ ] WIP: Deploy (as single repo) so can start using it ourselves when pair programming together :-) (NOTE: We currently have mobbers and a sound when time expires, so we can start using it!!!)
       (Consider Firebase or something else for free web hosting: https://www.programonaut.com/7-ways-to-host-your-web-application-for-free/#firebase)
+  - [ ] Demo how the backend is deployed on render.comn
+  - [ ] Deploy to GitHub Pages
   - [ ] Redo HashRouter and debug: BrowserRouter -> HashRouter, homepageXX -> homepage
   - [ ] Make ws configurable
   - [ ] Document deploy